MarkGzero/PSGadgets/docs/CategorizingFT232-Devices.md

 ## Summary

-FTDI's FT_Prog utility allows custom device string descriptions to be programmed into the EEPROM of an FT232 device.
+FTDI's FT_Prog utility allows custom device string descriptions and serial number prefixes to be programmed into the EEPROM of FT232 devices.

-By categorizing FT232-based PSGadget devices using custom device string descriptions and serial number prefixes, we can easily identify and interact with PSGadget devices in PowerShell7.
+By categorizing FT232-based PSGadget devices using custom device string descriptions and serial number prefixes, it's possible to automatically differentiate and interact with PSGadget devices in a PowerShell script.